-- Demonstrate that their application requires the use of EuroHPC supercomputer resources both in terms of compute and medium and/or long-term data storage to reach the objective. - Demonstrate that the method, software and tools are technically adapted to the target supercomputer thereby demonstrating the feasibility of the project.
+• Demonstrate that their application requires the use of EuroHPC supercomputer resources - both in terms of compute and medium and/or long-term data storage - to reach the objective.

+- Demonstrate that the method, software and tools are technically adapted to the target supercomputer thereby demonstrating the feasibility of the project.
 To this end, applicants should rely on technical data collected via a Benchmark Access. - Provide a project plan, with adequate time schedule of the expected resource consumption during the lifetime of the project as well as a GANTT chart. - Adhere to ethical usage of AI. - Generated data and models remain under the ownership of the user.
 SMEs and startups may use the outcome of these allocations for commercial exploitation.

-The evaluation process runs for maximum duration of 2 months and is structured as follows:
+The evaluation process runs for maximum duration of 1 month and is structured as follows:

-- Administrative check, performed by the EuroHPC JU peer-review offices, including adherence to ethics as defined by the EU AI Act. - Confirmation of SME status of the candidate. - Assignment by the EuroHPC PRO domain expert, member of the ARC, responsible to assess the applicability and validity of described AI method. - Technical assessment of each application by the experts of the Hosting Entity responsible to operate the requested systems (including a confirmation that an ethical check in line with EU AI Act has been made).
+- Administrative check, performed by the EuroHPC JU Peer-Review office, including adherence to ethics as defined by the EU AI Act and confirmation of the candidate's SME status. - Assignment by the EuroHPC PRO domain expert, member of the ARC, responsible to assess the applicability and validity of described AI method. - Technical assessment of each application by the experts of the Hosting Entity responsible to operate the requested systems (including a confirmation that an ethical check in line with EU AI Act has been made).